 Orchid provides two key services, as presented in the following table:

 Orchid Health also offers free genetic counseling after testing to help families understand their results and make informed choices.
-This holistic approach to genetic health gives couples the necessary knowledge to plan their family and manage their health confidently.

 How does Orchid DNA testing work?